Glen Bonner: Career

 Bonner played college football for Yakima Valley College and the University of Washington.

-In 1974 he signed as an undrafted free agent with the San Diego Chargers and played in the preseason with them earning him a spot on the team.
+In 1974 he signed as an undrafted free agent with the San Diego Chargers and played in the preseason with them, earning a spot on the team.
 He won the starting job over Bo Matthews who was drafted second overall in 1974.
-After an injury in October 1974, halfback Don Woods got Bonners job and then after him took Mattews the starters position.
+After an injury in October 1974, halfback Don Woods got Bonner's job and then after him Mattews took the starters position.
 In December 1975 he got fined $50 together with Harrison Davis and Sam Williams after a shouting incident with Coy Bacon and defensive coordinator Jackie Simpson.

 In the preseason game against the Chicago Bears in 1975, Bonner broke his nose.
-Bonner got waived by the Chargers in September 1975 but later got back on the team.
+Bonner was waived by the Chargers in September 1975 but later got back on the team.
 In September 1976 he got waived together with Dwight McDonald, Guy Dennis, Kevin Grady, Bud Magrum, Larry Keller, Charles Anthony, Maurice Tyler, Sergio Albert, Ray Wersching and Bruce Gossett.
 He was in 1977 on the Oakland Raiders preseason squad but was not included after the last cut.